adomani/advents/descriptions_with_tests.md

 #  [Day 25](https://adventofcode.com/2023/day/25)

 Wiring diagram.
-(Only one part, not done only in Lean!)
+(Only one part -- done, but not only in Lean!)

 ####  Test